nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

     value: password
 ```

-When you configured the connection in the previous step you defined a `rotation_statements` parameter.
 When you request Vault rotates root credentials it connects to the database using its existing root credentials.
-It then generates a new
+It then generates a new password for the configured user, this password is saved in Vault but is not returned to the user.

 ```
 vault write /database/rotate-root/wizard
 ```

+After running this command you can test that Vault has rotated the credentials by trying to login using `psql` using the original details:

 ```shell
 kubectl exec -it $(kubectl get pods --selector "app=postgres" -o jsonpath="{.items[0].metadata.name}") -c postgres -- bash -c 'PGPASSWORD=password psql -U postgres'